 (ii) Class I

 Limes in this class must be of good quality.
-It must be characteristic of the varietyspecies.
+It must be characteristic of the variety and /or species.
 The following slight defects, however, may be allowed, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package:

 a slight defect in shape